Bibron's blind snake

 Bibron's blind snake (Afrotyphlops bibronii) is a species of snake in the family Typhlopidae.
 The species is native to southern Africa.

 Etymology

 The specific name, bibronii, is in honor of French herpetologist Gabriel Bibron.

 Geographic range

-A. bibronii is found in Botswana, Eswatini, South Africa, and Zimbabwe.
+A. bibronii is found in extreme southeastern Botswana, eastern and northern South Africa, Lesotho, Eswatini, and eastern Zimbabwe, and possibly Mozambique.

 Description

 A heavy-bodied species of blind snake, A. bibronii is dark olive-brown to brown dorsally, and is paler ventrally.
 Adults are darker than juveniles.
 Adults may attain a snout-vent length (SVL) of 29.5 cm.
 Its scales are arranged in 30 rows around the body, and there are more than 300 scales in the middorsal row.

 The snout is very prominent, with an angular but not sharp edge, below which are located the nostrils.
 The rostral is very large, extending posteriorly as far as the eyes.
 The portion of the rostral visible from above is broader than long.
 The nasals are semidivided, the suture proceeding from the first upper labial.
 One preocular is present, which is narrower than the nasal or the ocular, and in contact with the second upper labial.
 There are four upper labials.
 The eye is distinct, below the suture between the ocular and the preocular.
 The prefrontal is much larger than the supraoculars and the parietals, which are larger than the body scales.
 The diameter of the body goes 28 to 36 times into the total length.
 The tail is short, as broad as long, or broader than long, ending in a spine.